thiggy01/ubuntu-change-gdm-background/README.md

 # Ubuntu 18.04 Login Background Changer
 A Bash script which automates the process of changing the Gnome Display Manager login screen background image of Ubuntu 18.04.

-Warning: this script was not tested on any other Ubuntu versions.
+WARNING: this script was not tested on any other Ubuntu versions.
 So, if you want to use it on versions other than 18.04, run it at our own risk.

 ## Usage
 Download the Bash script as follows: